 Each dimension of the performance space is organized in a hierarchy.
 First, the metric dimension is organized in an inclusion hierarchy where a metric at a lower level is a subset of its parent.
 For example, communication time is a subset of execution time.
 Second, the program dimension is organized in a call-tree hierarchy.
 However, sometimes it can be advantageous to abstract away from the hierarchy of the call tree, for example if one is interested in the severities of certain methods, independently of the position of their invocations.
 For this purpose CUBE supports also flat call profiles, that are represented as a flat sequence of all methods.
-Finally, the system dimension is organized in a multi-level hierarchy consisting of the levels: machine, SMP node, process, and thread.
+Finally, the system dimension is organized in a multi-level hierarchy consisting of the levels: machine, SMPnode, process, and thread.

-CUBE also provides a library to read and write instances of the previously described data model in the form of an XML file.
-The file representation is divided into a metadata part and a data part.
-The metadata part describes the structure of the three dimensions plus the definitions of various program and system resources.
-The data part contains the actual severity numbers to be mapped onto the different elements of the performance space.
+CUBE also provides a library to read and write instances of the previously described data model in the form of a .CUBEXfile (which is a TAR TARfile anchor.xml inside of the CUBEXenvelope.
+The data part contains the actual severity numbers to be mapped onto the different elements of the performance space and stored in binary format in various files inside of the CUBEXenvelope.

-The display component can load such a file and display the different dimensions of the performance space using three coupled tree browsers (Figure 1.1).
+The display component can load such a file and display the different dimensions of the performance space using three coupled tree browsers (figure 1.1).
 The browsers are connected in such a way that you can view one dimension with respect to another dimension.
 The connection is based on selections: in each tree you can select one or more nodes.
-For example, in Figure 1.1 the Execution metric, the sweep call path node, and Process 0 are selected.
-For each tree, the selections in the trees on its left-hand-side (if any) restrict the considered data: The metric nodes aggregate data over all call path nodes and all system items, the call tree aggregates data for the Execution metric over all system nodes, and each node of the system tree shows the severity for the Execution metric of the sweep call path node for this system node.
+For example, in Figure 1.1 the Execution metric, the adi call path node, and Process 0 are selected.
+For each tree, the selections in the trees on its left-hand-side (if any) restrict the considered data: The metric nodes aggregate data over all call path nodes and all system items, the call tree aggregates data for the Execution metric over all system nodes, and each node of the system tree shows the severity for the Execution metric of the adi call path node for this system node.